 Through a combination of advocacy, education, and partnerships with grassroots organizations, UUSC promotes economic rights, advances environmental justice, defends civil liberties, and preserves the rights of people in times of humanitarian crisis.
 In November and December we host the Guest At Your Table (GAYT) campaign.

 “The Hal Center” as the Hal Carlstad Social Justice Center is affectionately known, is here to serve groups and individuals interested in social justice.
 Our services are free, although donations are gratefully accepted.
 Groups use the Hal for meetings, mail outs, phone ins, and other work sessions.
 Groups should reserve time a week in advance.
 Groups regularly using our space at this time include the Committee for South African Solidarity (COSAS) and Fukushima Response Bay Area (FRBA).
 Individuals use the computers (Mac, PC or laptop), write, make art, and browse our social justice library.
 We have wireless if you prefer to use your own computer.
 We are located on the second floor of the Education Building in the Fireside Room.
 At this time the space is not wheelchair accessible.

-The first Friday of the month we hold the Question Mark Cafe from 11:30am to 2pm in the Hal Center.
+The first Friday of the month we hold the Wind Song West Cafe from 11:30 am to 2pm in the Hal Center.
 We begin with self-care for activists and have a potluck lunch, followed by a program.
-Past Question Mark Cafe programs included civil rights lawyer Ann Fagan Ginger, a discussion of Israel and Palestine and what we can do, and poetry readings.
+Past Cafe programs included civil rights lawyer Ann Fagan Ginger, a discussion of Israel and Palestine and what we can do, and poetry readings.